williamtome/williamtome/README.md

 HI, my name is William Weirich Tomé.
 Actually working in GroupIt company, a startup that developed projects to many types of business.
-Our solutions are building with a programming language PHP and Laravel Framework and Javascript and VueJS.
+Our solutions are building with a programming language PHP through Laravel Framework, Javascript and VueJS.